riceissa/issarice.com/wiki/japanese-translation-of-ai-safety-terms.md

 # belief:
 ---

 This page lists the Japanese translation of AI safety terms, as given in the Japanese translation of Nick Bostrom's _Superintelligence_.
 Page numbers in the notes column are all from the hardcover edition of the Japanese translation.

+My main hope for this page is that in a few years it will be easier to find online discussions of AI safety in Japanese (if such things exist), by Googling some of the terms on this page.
+The book title may be sufficient, but it's likely to miss discussions that just "dive in" without mentioning the book, and also the book title alone may turn up a lot of useless results (like those trying to sell the book).

 |English|Japanese|Notes|
 |-------|--------|----|